International Campaign to Save the Monuments of Nubia: Okasha comes on board

-To provide information for the plan teams of experts from CEDAE were dispatched across Nubia to conduct ground inspections of the threatened monuments.
-Meanwhile, Desroches-Noblecourt engaged engineers from France's National Geographical Institute to conduct an aerial survey of Nubia using aircraft from the Egyptian air force.
-In October 1959 an international multi-disciplinary committee of experts from UNESCO lead by John Brew the head of Harvard's Peabody Museum of Archaeology and Ethnology spent 10 days being escorted by Desroches-Noblecourt around Nubia.
-The committee's report which was countersigned by the Egyptian government recommended that efforts be made to save 24 monuments stating that their loss would be "an irreparable loss for the world."
+To provide information for the plan, teams of experts from CEDAE were dispatched across Nubia to conduct ground inspections of the threatened monuments.
+Meanwhile, Desroches-Noblecourt engaged engineers from France's National Geographical Institute to conduct an aerial survey of Nubia, using aircraft from the Egyptian air force.
+In October 1959, an international multi-disciplinary committee of experts from UNESCO, led by John Brew, the head of Harvard's Peabody Museum of Archaeology and Ethnology, spent 10 days being escorted by Desroches-Noblecourt around Nubia.
+The committee's report, which was countersigned by the Egyptian government, recommended that efforts be made to save 24 monuments stating that their loss would be "an irreparable loss for the world."
 The report was accepted in November 1959 by UNESCO's executive council and approved by its general conference in January 1960.

 On 9 January 1960 formal construction began on the Aswan High Dam.

 UNESCO issues a campaign to save the monuments

-In early 1960 Veronese officially submitted a proposal to the executive board of UNESCO to attempt to save the monuments, pointing out various concerns regarding the need to preserve Nubian cultural heritage sites in Egypt and Sudan while promoting the welfare of Egypt in relation to the proposed Aswan Dam.
+In early 1960, Veronese officially submitted a proposal to the executive board of UNESCO to attempt to save the monuments, pointing out various concerns regarding the need to preserve Nubian cultural heritage sites in Egypt and Sudan, while promoting the welfare of Egypt in relation to the proposed Aswan Dam.
 In the proposal he stated: "It is not easy to choose between a heritage of the past and the present well-being of a people, living in need in the shadow of one of history's most splendid legacies, it is not easy to choose between temples and crops."
 The executive board accepted Veronese's proposal and on 8 March 1960 Veronese formally announced UNESCO's campaign to save the Nubian monuments.
-To build support of the campaign Okasha lobbied foreign ambassadors and heads of state while Maheu with the assistance of Prince Sadruddin Aga Khan who was head of UNESCO's international action committee lobbied the government officials of UN member nations.
-The United Kingdom refused any assistance as it was still smarting from the humiliation it had received during the Suez Crisis.
-It was later to reverse this decision.
+To build support of the campaign Okasha lobbied foreign ambassadors and heads of state, while Maheu, with the assistance of Prince Sadruddin Aga Khan, who was head of UNESCO's international action committee, lobbied the government officials of UN member nations for financial assistance.
+Ratter than provide money to the campaign West Germany opted to directly fund and organize the relocation of the Temple of Kalabsha.
+The United Kingdom refused any assistance as it was still angry over the humiliation it had received during the Suez Crisis.
+It later reversed this decision.

+To further publicise the campaign Okasha also arranged for collections of Egyptian antiquities to tour Europe, Japan and the United States, which required him to overcome considerable resistance from some officials within the Egyptian government.